-- Take the Test of Essential Academic Skills (TEAS).
+- 3. Take the Test of Essential Academic Skills (TEAS).
 Contact Testing Center at 618-634-3316 to take the exam.
 Application and TEAS test Deadline is the end of March of each year for classes beginning the Fall Semester.
-Study guides can be viewed in SCC Library or purchased in the SCC bookstore or online at www.atitesting.com. - 3.
+Study guides can be viewed in SCC Library or purchased in the SCC bookstore or online at www.atitesting.com.
+A score of 50 will be the minimal entrance score.
+An accumulative GPA of 2.0 or greater will be required for entrance into this program. - 4.
 Students will be identified and ranked in the spring before fall enrollment to the LPN program.

-Points will be awarded based on: - Test of Essential Academic Skills (TEAS) Version 5 (Adjusted Individual Total Score) - Points will be added to TEAS as follow: A = 3 points, B = 2 points to the following courses completed by selection of class in April. - o BIO 210 Anatomy - o ENG 111 English I - o HLT 116 Nutrition - PSY 211 Introduction to Psychology
+Points will be awarded based on:

+- Test of Essential Academic Skills (TEAS) Version 5 (Adjusted Individual Total Score)

+- Points will be added to TEAS as follow: A = 3 points, B = 2 points to the following courses completed by selection of class in April.

+- BIO 210 Anatomy

+- ENG 111 English Composition I

+- o HLT 116 Nutrition

+- o PSY 211 Introduction to Psychology